 Our Charitable Trust Fund is operated independently of the Company’s day to day activities via a separate legal entity and it is run by appointed Trustees.
 These trustees are responsible for investments and payments.

-Our current Trustees are all Liverymen from the Company; Rod Bennion, Tony Ginman, Barbara Harding, John Harding, Peter McVeigh, Mike Simpson and Steve Thomas (Chair of Trustees).
+Our current Trustees are all Liverymen of the Company; Tony Ginman, Barbara Harding, John Harding, Mike Simpson and Steve Thomas (Chair of Trustees).

 We review our charitable support each year and this year’s initiatives are:

-- City of London charitable causes such as the annual Lord Mayors’ Appeal.
+- City of London charitable causes such as the annual Lord Mayors’ Appeal and our affiliated organisations.

 - Education grants; you can find more details about this on our education page.

 We aim to progressively grow our Charity’s capital base so that we can generate more income for giving in the longer term.
 We do this through:

 - Donations and legacies to the capital of the Charity by Lightmonger members

 - Fund-raising events